giwankim/WhatsAppPush/README.md

     - [x] The table should have a composite primary key consisting of partition key `user_id` of type string and sort key `notification_id` of type string.

 - [ ] Provide an endpoint to which users will submit notification tasks.
 This endpoint will accept the details about recipient, message text, and other relevant fields.
-    - [ ] Handle both bulk and individual message delivery tasks.
+    - [x] Handle both bulk and individual message delivery tasks.
 The route for both operations should be the same, the difference being the request body paramters.
-    - [ ] Store submitted notification task details such as message, recipient or recipient file, and other properties into `NotificationTaskTable`.
+    - [x] Store submitted notification task details such as message, recipient or recipient file, and other properties in `NotificationTaskTable`.
-    - [ ] If user uploaded recipient list file, parse the CSV/XLSX file and process the parsed data
+    - [ ] Parse CSV/XLSX recipient list file if necessary and process the data individually.
-    - [ ] Send these notification task details to the `WhatsAppMessageQueue`
+    - [ ] Publish notification task details including the message template and phone numbers to `WhatsAppMessageQueue`.

 - [x] Define lambda function `ListNotifications` associated with GET `/notification/{userId}` that lists all notification tasks by `user_id` from `NotificationTaskTable`.